react95-io/React95/README.md

 ```sh
 $ npm i react95
 ```
-Then apply style reset, and include ThemeProvider with selected theme, just like shown below.
-Now and your're ready to go! 🚀
+Apply style reset, wrap your app content with ThemeProvider with theme of your choice... and you are ready to go! 🚀
 ```jsx
 import React from 'react';
 import { createGlobalStyle, ThemeProvider } from "styled-components";